 to show you that you are not too far gone, that freedom is possible,

-and that the same Jesus who healed me can heal you
+and that the same Jesus who healed me can heal you.

-Life After Freedom
+Life After Healing

 There is hope, because God is a good God—and He loves you.